-- Property is not located in a rural area

-- Income exceeds Agency guidelines
+- Property not located in a rural area - Program eligible income exceeds Agency guidelines

-- Non-owner occupied transaction
+- Non-owner occupied transaction - Applicant does not have qualified alien status

 Loans that receive a recommendation of Accept/Ineligible may still be eligible for a SFHGLP loan guarantee.
 To achieve eligibility, the lender's underwriter should analyze the findings report and determine the basis for the ineligibility and determine if the reason for ineligibility can be resolved in order to comply with Agency guidelines.
-Issues that caused the loan to be ineligible may be resubmitted to obtain an updated underwriting recommendation.
+Issues that caused the loan to be ineligible may be resubmitted to obtain a up-dated underwriting recommendation.